SergiuTripon/irdm-text-mining-distributed-computing/README.md

 * Part A source code in Python
 * Part B source code in Java
-* Report source code in LaTeX
+* Report source code in LaTeX, and report in PDF format

 ---